GRIDAPPSD/GOSS-GridAPPS-D/docs/source/developer_resources/CDPSM_RC1.rst

 .. toctree::
    :maxdepth: 2

-This document summarizes the use of a reduced-order CIM [1]_ to support feeder modeling for the volt-var application in Release Cycle 1 (RC1).
+This section summarizes the use of a reduced-order CIM [1]_ to support feeder modeling for the volt-var application in Release Cycle 1 (RC1).
 The full CIM includes over 1100 tables in SQL, each one corresponding to a UML class, enumeration or datatype.
 In RC1, we’re using approximately